Courtesy of Jesse Kunerth

 Pugs do not adapt well to hot weather.
 They can easily suffer from hyperthermia.
 Symptoms include rapid, excessive panting, vomiting, hemorrhages, seizures, and collapsing.
 It is important that you reduce your pet’s body temperature immediately.
 Prolong periods with a body temperature of 105 degrees or more, could result in either permanent damage or death.
 Knowing first aid would be beneficial.

 Pugs like any other breed, get cancer.
 Cancer generally occur later in life, but can also affect younger Pugs.
-Early diagnosis is important.
+Early diagnosis of this disease is important.
 All Pugs over seven years old should have an annual preventative veterinary examination.

 Treatment varies, depending upon the type of cancer.
 Surface tumors and testicular cancers usually have a successful treatment rate, if caught right away.
 Other cancers may be put in remission with combinations of chemotherapy and radiation.

 As a responsible pet owner, examine your pet for any strange bumps or lumps.
 If any exist, have your veterinarian check them.
-Do not take any chances and wait for the possibility of a cancer or any disease spreading.
+Do not take any chances and wait for the possibility of cancer, pet health issues, or disease spreading.
 Early diagnosis makes treatment more successful.

 Pugs also suffer from digestive problems and obesity.
 Rarely do they suffer from any difficulties resulting from neutering and spaying.
 It is your job as a responsible pet owner to know your pet.
 If he seems to be having any health problems do not hesitate to visit your veterinarian.